Sahal56/Cloud-Projects/03-serverless-thumbnail-generator/README.md

 **NOTE**
 1. The reason we have created two buckets, is due to use of S3 event notifications as a trigger to Lambda function.
 As using the same bucket, it will unnessarily call Lambda function & we have to add logic to stop if thumbnail is already created for a particular image.
-2. In future, we will implement thumnail generation for multiple/additional file formats like **PDF, Video files(mp4)**, etc..
-We will implement **AWS SNS & SES** to send email/notify the owner/user about any failed operation of Lambda.
+2. In future, we will implement
+    1. thumnail generation for multiple/additional file formats like **PDF, Video files(mp4)**, etc..
+    2.  **AWS SNS & SES** to send email/notify the owner/user about any failed operation of Lambda.
-3. Additionally, we can implement **Amazon Eventbridge** along with **SQS** as buffer and Dead Letter Queue for enhance scalability & Fault Tolerance.
+    3.  **Amazon Eventbridge** along with **SQS** as buffer and Dead Letter Queue for enhance scalability & Fault Tolerance.

 ## **Architecture**